This reference guide is designed to assist in defining terms frequently used at Missouri State University and in the Undergraduate Catalog.

 Minor Collection of courses indicating additional specialization in an area of study beyond the major.
 Minors do not appear on the student's diploma but are listed on the student's transcript.

-Mixed Credit Courses that are part of an accelerated master's program in which students can receive both graduate and undergraduate credit.
+Mixed Credit Courses that are part of an accelerated graduate program in which students can receive both graduate and undergraduate credit.

 My Missouri State Web-based system that provides access to personal student information, email, blackboard, online registration, and much more.
 A BearPass account is required to access the system.